 A new paradigm in bacterial transcriptional regulation

-In collaboration with researchers from SYNMIKRO in Marburg, we have described a previously unrecognized regulatory mechanism in bacterial signal transduction and transcriptional regulation, which our data indicate is widespread in bacteria.
+In collaboration with researchers from SYNMIKRO in Marburg, Max Planck scientists have described a previously unrecognized regulatory mechanism in bacterial signal transduction and transcriptional regulation, which seems to be widespread in bacteria.

 Within their environment, bacteria often encounter various kinds of changes.
 In order to survive under stress or changing conditions, bacteria have to respond fast and adequate to achieve a physiological adaptive response.
 This mostly happens by specifically adapting gene expression.
 Thus, transcriptional regulation is one of the biggest means by which bacteria adapt to external stress conditions.

 Initiation of transcription in bacteria only occurs upon the binding of a key component known as the sigma factor (σ factor) to the RNA polymerase (RNAP) core enzyme in order to form the holozyme.
 This holozyme then recognizes key promoter elements and subsequently, enables transcription.
 During external stress conditions, the primary σ factor is replaced by an alternative σ factor, which differs from the former with respect to the promoter sequences that it recognizes.
 Upon association of this alternative σ factor with the RNAP core enzyme in formation of the holozyme, transcription of the corresponding stress-response genes occurs.